 Based on the above, the discharge of stormwater runoff to fish-bearing streams has the potential to harm fish, including ESA-listed species.
-Terrestrial wildlife may also be affected by contaminants in stormwater runoff that enters surface waters, either through direct exposure (e.g., drinking) or by consuming contaminated fish.
-As noted above, the only ESA-listed or statelisted species known or expected to use habitats in the city are fish.
+As noted above, the only ESA-listed or state-listed species known or expected to use habitats in the city are fish.
 Directing runoff to treatment facilities reduces the risk of harm, but it may not eliminate that risk altogether.